 All members are required to be fully vaccinated against COVID-19.
-Members are required to present a vaccination card showing they have received both doses of any of the vaccines available in Namibia (Sinopharm or Covi-Shield Astra-Zeneca, Johnson and Johnson, Pfizer, or Sputnik V).
+Members are required to present a vaccination card showing they have received the full dose of any of the vaccines available in Namibia (Sinopharm, Covi-Shield Astra-Zeneca, Johnson and Johnson, Pfizer, or Sputnik V).

 Is it enough to present a negative COVID-19 test result in order to become a member?

 No. Full vaccination along with proof of vaccination is essential in order to become a member of The Salsa Club.
 No vaccination, no dancing.

 I am hesitant to take any of the vaccines available in Namibia (for whatever reason).
 Is there any leniency provided for people like me?

 No. Full vaccination is a non-negotiable condition of membership.
-COVID-19 has shown the world that health is a public and group effort.
-The Salsa Club is a small community of passionate and dedicated dancers who come into close and constant contact.
-There is no room for recklessly endangering the group’s health.
 The Salsa Club respects every individual’s right to choose whether or not be vaccinated; in turn, it also requests that prospective members respect its rules and conditions for membership.
 Dancers who do not want to be vaccinated are encouraged to seek dancing opportunities elsewhere.